 How to Check Brakes on a Semi Truck

 Truckers from Ft.
 Lauderdale to the farthest stretches of road know how important brakes are to a safe and successful journey.
 These advanced systems function at the highest capacity to handle the incredibly immense loads a semi-trailer truck places on them and are a major factor in a semi truck’s lifespan.
 This is why their failure can be the cause of serious accidents, and why passing an inspection is necessary for continued service with a rig.
-Knowing how to check disc brakes on semi truck rigs means safely trailering around Riveria Beach and beyond, whether on the steepest grades or in the city.
+Knowing how to check disc brakes on semi truck rigs means safely trailering around Riviera Beach and beyond, whether on the steepest grades or in the city.
 Learn how to check brakes on a semi truck with the service specialists at Rechtien International Trucks.

 Checking Air Disc Brakes: In-Depth